Seraaron/agora/srd/lists/Jobs List.md

 Don't worry too much about the meaning of each job tag — they're just here to help with searching and grouping — they have no inherent mechanical effect, except for #magic (which makes dice rolls [[Exploding Dice|explode]]).

-#que The numbers in curly braces, {like this}, at the end of some job descriptions reference that job's position in the [[D66 Jobs|D66 common jobs table]].
+#question The numbers in curly braces, {like this}, at the end of some job descriptions reference that job's position in the [[D66 Jobs|D66 common jobs table]].

 ###### A-B